roberto-mardeni/azure-blob-tester-java/README.md

 A sample demonstrating how to upload/download blobs to an Azure Storage Account using the Azure Java SDK v12

 # usage
-By default the application will use the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) connection string.
+By default the application will use the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) connection string and will perform an upload and download of a sample of small, medium, large and very large files in TXT and PDF formats.

 If you want to test against an Azure Storage Account, provide an environment variable **AZURE_STORAGE_CONNECTION_STRING** with the connection string like below.